Kirandeepkaur002/Kirandeepkaur002.github.io/README.md

 I did a free online _Excel course_ from the Great Learning .
-It was also a nice experience of me .
+It was also a nice experience for me .

 ![Kirandeep_Kaur20240720-73-h2zy7l](https://github.com/user-attachments/assets/aca62732-a65a-4c3f-aa1c-441995fcee3b)